 If you wish to print messages out from a backup made of your iPhone, simply select the conversations you would like to print and click "Print" from the iBackup Extractor toolbar.
 You'll be presented with your PC or Mac's default print settings.
 When you're happy with the settings, hit Print.

 Extract WhatsApp messages from a backup

 iBackup Extractor can also access and extract messages sent and received using WhatsApp.
 If your backup contains such messages, they will be displayed under the WhatsApp header in the Messages tab in iBackup Extractor.
-As with other types of messages, simply click on a contact to open the conversation, then click "Copy Messages" to copy the thread to your computer.
+As with other types of messages, simply click on a contact to open the conversation, and then you can save them to your computer or print them out.